KeyboardKit/KeyboardKit/Readmes/SwiftUI-Tutorial.md

 ## Step 3 - Setup your extension

-You are now ready to ue KeyboardKit to create your keyboard extension.
+You are now ready to use KeyboardKit to create your keyboard extension.

 * First, make `KeyboardViewController` inherit `KeyboardInputViewController` instead of `UIInputViewController`.
 * This gives your view controller access to a lot of additional functionality.